-Suppose you’re looking for peace and quiet when reading your favourite book.
+Suppose you’re looking for peace and quiet when reading your favorite book.
 What better place to do this than in your garden?
 A garden library or reading nook can also be easy on the eyes as it has a natural, better light source.

 8. Garden hobby room

 Whether you’re into music, painting, pottery, woodworking, or any other type of arts and crafts, a garden hobby room or studio can help you keep your creative juices flowing!
 It also allows you to have a space to store your tools.

 No need to travel to your local gym to stay in shape!
 With a garden gym, you can enjoy privacy, fewer distractions, natural sunlight, and a nice view of your plants and trees.

 When transforming your garden room into a gym, keep in mind the additions you might need.
 In terms of design, you may need a reinforced roof or floor joists to support the weight of punch bags, weights, kettlebells, and other equipment.

 A garden room can make a great game room, giving friends and family a dedicated space to unwind and spend quality time together.
 You can add a full-sized projector, blackout blinds, neon signs, and a billiard table to spruce up this room.

 A large garden room can be so versatile that it can be transformed into a home theater.
 The separation from your home makes it completely private, allowing you to crank up the volume for the full cinematic experience!
 Blackout blinds, projectors, giant screens, sofas, and even a popcorn machine can be added to this room.
 All this large equipment can be stored in the extra space provided by a garden home theater.